MichaelMigacev/swp-baumlab/TODOs/weekly_goals.md

   <tr>
     <td>Olha</td>
     <td>
-    - Continued explaining the DSF model using GNN Explainer from pytorch.
+    - Continued struggling with the Graph explanations <br>
+    - Find out that the model trained on O'Neil dataset predicts correctly but for the wrong reasons (-_-)
     </td>
     <td>20 h</td>
   </tr>